Upcoming Trainings

 BCCAN offers all trainings at no cost unless otherwise indicated.
 To suggest a topic of interest, please contact us at admin@bccan.org

-BCCAN is excited to collaborate with Cynthia (Cindy) Snyder, LCSW to provide quality group supervision for therapists working towards their LCSW, LPC, or LMFT in Pennsylvania, at no cost to the therapist.
+BCCAN is excited to collaborate with Cynthia (Cindy) Snyder, LCSW to provide quality group supervision for therapists in Pennsylvania, at no cost to the therapist.

 Cindy’s career includes providing individual and group therapy to children, adolescents, and adults in several settings; clinical leadership roles in several victim services agencies; and training and consultation for multiple organizations around the region.